Do you love trying new things and are looking for the best Hawaiian fruits to try? We’ve got you covered!

 Even though pineapples are not a native fruit to Hawaii, they are originally from South America.
 Pineapples are Hawaii’s most popular fruit and are used in many Hawaiian foods.

 The sweet white or yellow flesh inside the spiky skin grows on bushes.
 When ripe, field workers handpick the pineapples.

-Pineapples are not a quick-growing fruit.
-The first pineapple a plant produces takes 18 and 20 months to grow, while the second fruit takes just over a year.
+Pineapples are not quick-growing fruits.
+The first pineapple a plant produces takes between 18 and 20 months to grow, while the second fruit takes just over a year.

 Besides eating fresh pineapple while in Hawaii, try the famous Dole Whip.
 This deliciously refreshing treat is soft-serve ice cream made with pineapple juice.

 The best part of leaving Hawaii is taking a pineapple or two home as part of your carry-on luggage.
 The prime season for pineapple harvesting is from March through July.